RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-3.md

 ## Publications

 * R. Mykhailyshyn, Y. Domae, K. Harada, ARTiS: An Adaptive Robotic Gripper for Enhanced Tool Manipulation in Assembly and Disassembly Applications.
 In process.
+* M. Kojouharov, R. Mykhailyshyn, A. Majewicz Fey, Soft Vortex Gripper for Dexterous Manipulation using Hand-Like Robots.
+In process.
 * M. J. DeMoor, R. Mykhailyshyn, A. Majewicz Fey, Bio-Inspired Suction Cup.
 In process.